unthingable/monster-jam/docs/README.md

 ### Quick clip selector

 Hold **STEP** to see the clip matrix.
 Currently selected clip will be bright WHITE.
 Press any other clip to focus the step sequencer on it.
+If a slot is empty, new clip will be created.
+If transport is playing, newly created clips will play automatically.

 ### Scene buttons